The work of Anita Groener probes both the psychological damage and resilience in human tragedy.

 Her work has been exhibited recently at the Irish Museum of Modern Art, Dublin; Jane Lombard Gallery, New York; Columbus Circle, Shanghai; Riverside Museum, Beijing; Art on Paper, New York; Volta Basel with Gibbons & Nicholas; Stedelijk Museum Schiedam; 21c Museum Hotel Bentonville, Arkansas + 21c Cincinnati; Centre Culturel Irlandais, Paris; Witteveen Visual Art Centre, Amsterdam; Royal Hibernian Academy, Dublin; the Kilkenny Arts Festival; Poggiali & Forconi Gallery, Florence; Park013, Tilburg, and Rubicon Gallery Dublin.
 Collections include The Irish Museum of Modern ArtThe Arts Council of Ireland; the State Art Collection, Ireland; 21c Museum Hotels; Sun Communities Inc, USA; VU University Medical Center, Amsterdam; Irish National Collection of Contemporary Drawing; AIB; and ABN-AMRO Bank and Facebook EMEA Headquarters.
-In 2010 she was awarded a residency at the Josef & Anni Albers Foundation, Bethany, CT, USA and in 2014 she was artist in residence at Point B, Williamsburg, NYC, USA.
+In 2010 she was awarded a residency at the Josef & Anni Albers Foundation, Bethany, CT, USA; in 2014, she was an artist at Point B, Williamsburg, NYC, USA.
 Commissions have included The Poetry ProjectHome, a film/poem for Bealtaine Festival; Facebook HMEA Headquarters.

 In 2005 she was elected a member of Aosdána, the prestigious official association of Ireland’s preeminent cultural producers.
 Until 2014 she was a lecturer in Fine Art at TU Dublin, where she also served as the Head of Fine Art from 2004 to 2006.
 In addition, she served as a member of the Public Art Committee of the Grangegorman Development Agency (2014-2021) and of the Arts Council of Ireland Collection Acquisition Committee(2019-2020).
 She holds a BA in Fine Art from Moller Institute, Tilburg, and an MA in Painting from de Hogeschool, Arnhem, the Netherlands.